 When people look at you, the neck and forearms are usually the first two muscle groups they notice.
 When people look for flaws, the forearms are the second thing they observe, and having toothpick forearms makes you appear smaller.

 Having big forearms gives that illusion of a bigger size even when you wear a big t-shirt you are still going to look big because of a big forearm.

 No matter how huge your biceps are, they will always be covered by clothing and all that will be visible will be your forearms.

 Big Biceps, Small Forearms Solution

 Do you have big biceps but small forearms?
-If so, don’t worry about it. so do 80% lifters
+If so, don’t worry about it. so do 80% lifters.

-But I am here to change that.
+We are here to change that.
 Although you can change it overnight but with tips given you will have a proportionate arm.

 Increase the volume of your training

 Increasing volume training is always the first port when addressing muscle imbalance of big biceps, small forearms.

 A good rule of thumb is this: If you’re not getting stronger, and you’re not even close to your genetic forearm potential, you’re probably working out too much in the gym.
 But, if only you do is just half-set of wrist curls and expect huge forearms, you need to wake up and up your volume.